m-ender/retina/README.md

 ### Grep and AntiGrep Mode

-Grep mode makes Retina assume [grep's](http://en.wikipedia.org/wiki/Grep) basic mode of operation: the input is split into individual lines, the regex is matched against each line, and Retina prints all lines that yielded a match.
+Grep mode makes Retina assume [grep's](http://en.wikipedia.org/wiki/Grep) basic mode of operation: the input is split into individual lines, the regex is matched against each line, and the result consists of all lines that yielded a match.

 AntiGrep mode is almost the same, except that it prints all lines which *didn't* yield a match.

 ### Replace Mode

-Replace mode does what it says on the tin: it replaces all matches of the regex in the input with the replacement string, and prints the result.
-However, Replace mode comes with very important options:
+Replace mode does what it says on the tin: it replaces all matches of the regex in the input with the replacement string, and returns the result.
+Replace mode currently doesn't have any dedicated options, but will probably get at least one more option in the future: limiting the number of replacements done per iteration (e.g. replace only the first match).

-- `+`: Repeatedly apply the regex replacement until the regex doesn't match any more.
-This option makes Retina [Turing-complete](http://en.wikipedia.org/wiki/Turing_completeness) (see below for details).
-- `?`: Only in conjunction with `+`, print all the intermediate results of the loop, each on its own line.

-Replace mode will probably get at least one more option in the future: limiting the number of replacements done per iteration (e.g. replace only the first match).

 ## Retina is Turing-complete